sed-inf-u-szeged/OpenStaticAnalyzer/OpenStaticAnalyzer/doc/readme.txt

-OpenStaticAnalyzer is a source code analyzer tool, which can perform deep static analysis of the source code of complex software systems implemented in Java or Python programming languages.
+OpenStaticAnalyzer is a source code analyzer tool, which can perform deep static analysis of the source code of complex software systems implemented in Java, Python, or C# programming languages.

 The source code of a program is usually its only up-to-date documentation.
 At the same time, the source code is the exquisite bearer of knowledge, business